icebob/moleculer-java-site/src/moleculer-web.md

 [GitHub page](https://github.com/moleculer-java/moleculer-java-web/tree/master/src/main/java/services/moleculer/web/middleware)
 of the API Gateway project has many examples of HTTP `Middlewares`.

-There is another kind of middleware in the Molecular Framework; the `Middleware`.
+There is another kind of middleware in the Moleculer Framework; the `Middleware`.
 The `Middleware` is similar to `HttpMiddleware`, but it processes internal `Action` calls instead of HTTP requests.
 [Read more about Middlewares](middlewares.html#about-middlewares)